klee669/certified_curve_projections/README.md

 * A `.tex` file is generated automatically by `track_curve`.
 * It contains:
-  - Red lines connecting certified midpoints (solution path)
+  - Red lines connecting certified midpoints (curve approximation)
   - (Optional) Blue boxes representing the certified tubular neighborhoods.

 Example snippet from output: